Mrmayman/quantum-launcher/changelogs/unreleased.md

 - Overhauled the Launcher Setings menu

 ## Elyby integration
-- All versions before 1.21.6 will now support skins from elyby by default (b)
+- Minecraft 1.21.5 and below will now support skins from elyby by default (b)
 - You can also login with elyby accounts now!

 ## Instance Packaging